 About the Foundation

 The Wilson Research Foundation was established in 1989 with a seed gift by the H.F.
 McCarty Jr. Family.
 The Foundation is a 501(3)(c) charity and serves as MRC's fundraising arm.
 Mr. McCarty asked that the Foundation be named to honor Earl R. Wilson, founding chairman of MRC, and his wife Martha, for their tireless work helping Mississippians overcome disabling obstacles.

-From the very beginning, the Foundation’s focus has been to build a research and education program establishing Methodist as a rehabilitation center of excellence.
-The very best hospitals are research centers, At Methodist, clinicians and researches work side by side to move discoveries quickly into clinical practice.
+From the very beginning, the Foundation’s focus has been to build a research and education program to advance the clinical practice of neurorehabilitation.
+At Methodist, clinicians and researchers work side by side to move discoveries quickly into clinical practice.
 Therapists learn advanced techniques and patients benefit directly from access to the research labs.
 And this is at no cost to the patients.
-The impact is local and global, with more than 320 clinical (human) research studies in publication.
+The impact is local and global, with more than 300 human studies in publication.
 Learn more about our research here.

 |Pillars||$200,000 - $499,999|

 |Sustainers||$25,000 - $84,999|